-Appointments are designed for broader, in-depth conversations related to academic and professional goal setting and achievement.
 Advising through the Honors College does not replace advising through academic departments.
-Students are encourage to visit major or their general advisors for academic-specific questions.
-Student schedule an appointment through RUN4SUCCESS.
+Students are encouraged to visit major or their general advisors for academic-specific questions.

 Responsibilities and Expectations

 Student can expect the advisor to:

 - Foster an inclusive environment where students feel safe, respected, supported and valued

 - Initiate questions to encourage meaningful dialog

 - Provide educational opportunities and resources to expand and maximize a student’s potential